Academic Catalog

 SPED 750 The Exceptional Learner 3.00

 Students research the federal disability categories, including federal, state, local laws and policies on education for students with disabilities.
 Historical perspectives, legislation and litigation provide background for discussion of current models, theories and philosophies of special education today.
 Students complete an analysis related to current legislation, regulations, policies and/or ethical issues surrounding educational services for students with exceptionalities.
-The focus of this class will be through the legal lens focusing on current laws, policies, and practices in the field.
+The focus of this course will be through the legal lens focusing on current laws, policies, and practices in the field.

 Typically Offered: